Skip to content

 For centuries our people have lived with wildlife, and its value is deeply ingrained in our cultures.
 During colonial times our rights to manage and benefit from these resources were removed.
 This led to dramatic loss of wildlife and its habitat – a disaster for conservation, our traditions and our livelihoods.
 Following independence, our governments restored our rights and integrated wildlife into rural economies.
 This enabled the development of socio-economic incentives to live with and sustainably manage our wildlife.
 Whilst it varies nationally, up to 90% of these economic incentives are provided through sustainable, regulated hunting.
 This has led, in Southern African countries such as ours, to increasing wildlife populations and habitat, often even beyond formally protected areas, in stark contrast to most Western countries.

 We acknowledge that banning wildlife trophy imports into foreign countries is within the right of those governments.
-We further recognize that regulated hunting may appear a counter-intuitive conservation strategy to many.
+We further recognise that regulated hunting may appear a counter-intuitive conservation strategy to many.
 Yet if your objective is conservation – not solely the recognition of individual animal rights – import bans are misguided and have important implications for our human rights.
 We are concerned that hundreds of millions of dollars have been gobbled up in misleading animal rights campaigns without any benefit for the custodians of African wildlife – African people.
 Banning trophy imports risks significantly reducing the value of our wildlife, reducing incentives to tolerate and manage wildlife as an integral component of our livelihoods.
 Imposing such disastrous policies on us negates our sound conservation record.
 Once again, wildlife numbers will plummet and our rights to sustainably manage our natural resources will again be undermined.

-We recognize and respect the rights of Western conservation scientists and animal rights advocates to discuss how best to manage African wildlife.
+We recognise and respect the rights of Western conservation scientists and animal rights advocates to discuss how best to manage African wildlife.
 However, we request that your discussions are informed by our voices as custodians of this wildlife.
 Discussions should acknowledge both our conservation successes and our communities’ right to earn a livelihood through the culturally appropriate, sustainable management of our resources for the benefit of our people.
 Any less is to deny our human rights.

 Yours sincerely